shstefanov/infrastructure/README.md

         //this.socket
         //this.app
         //this.session
-        //this.db
-        //this.models - node.js orm models
+        //this.models - sequilize orm models

         //this.emit(data) - function
         //this.next(data)